 The function can be distilled down to this: Innovation and new product development are problem-solving processes.
 And the first step to solving a problem?
 Is it to brainstorm solutions?
 NO. It’s to begin with a well-defined problem.
 The only nuance to innovation is that we’re solving a problem for a customer.
 Therefore, we need to understand their pain.
 We need to learn the root causes.
 And only afterwards, should we unleash our technical wizards.

 To grow, a company must invest in customer insight.
 The first investment is time.
 Employees need time to study customers.
 Next, they need training, so that they can obtain relevant and unbiased data.
+They need process – to develop and validate products with customers.
+An execution strategy must be in place, absorbing the dynamics of the market.

 And yes, they need tools.
 They need the best Voice of the Customer tools available.
 Tools to define a market, to interview customers, to analyze data and to share insights internally.